material-components/material-components-ios/components/NavigationDrawer/README.md

 ## Overview

-Navigation Drawer is currently a [beta component](https://github.com/material-components/material-components-ios/blob/develop/contributing/beta_components.md).
-Therefore, clients that wish to use Navigation Drawer in their app will need to manually clone the repo and add the code to their project.

 Navigation Drawer currently provides the [Bottom Drawer](https://developer.apple.com/documentation/uikit/uiaccessibilityelement/1619577-accessibilitylabel) presentation style.

 The Navigation Drawer is architected by implementing a custom `UIPresentationController` and a `UIViewControllerTransitioningDelegate` named `MDCBottomDrawerPresentationController` and `MDCBottomDrawerTransitionController` respectively.